Hey there, why don’t you take a seat? Yeah, over here, next to us.

 #3.
 Away from steam

-We’re sure you love a steamy bathroom just as much as the next person.
+We’re sure you and your skin love a steamy bathroom just as much as the next person.
 But steam is one of the quickest ways to guarantee a shorter shelf life for your skincare products.

 Also, with the possibility of mold, steam can leave your skin care products with a weird smell.
 And half of buying the product was for the smell itself, was it not?